chronoscz/TomiNote/README.md

-TomiNode is a simple note collection tool that supports the following features:
+TomiNote is a simple note collection tool that supports the following features:

 - 01, support multi-language switch
 - 02, support tree directory